Introduction

 Before diving into the causes and solutions, let’s address some common questions:

-• Why my laptop overheating and shutdown?
+• Why is my laptop overheating and shutdown?

 • Why is my gaming laptop overheating?